Dwitrisha/Macrohard-Teams/README.md

 ## <ins>PROJECT</ins> : BUILD A MICROSOFT TEAMS CLONE  ( [Microsoft Engage 2021 Challenge](https://microsoft.acehacker.com/engage2021/?mc_cid=a82d11f2ad&mc_eid=89874c26af) )

+## <ins>Details</ins>
-### Details: Your solution should be a fully functional prototype with at least one mandatory functionality - a minimum of two participants should be able connect with each other using your product to have a video conversation.
+Your solution should be a fully functional prototype with at least one mandatory functionality - a minimum of two participants should be able connect with each other using your product to have a video conversation.

 ## <ins>Tech Stack Used</ins>
 1. React.js